Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Proofs for Identical Knapsacks (Section )

 \begin{restatable}{lemma}{mikQueriesCorrectness} The solution determined by the query algorithms is feasible and achieves the claimed total value. \end{restatable}

 \begin{proof} By construction of~$t(j)$ and~$k(j)$, the answers to queries happening between two consecutive updates are consistent.

-For small items, observe that~$1,\ldots,j^\star +1$ are the densest small items in the current instance.
+For small items, observe that~$1,\ldots,j^\star$ are the densest small items in the current instance.
 By~\cref{lem:hg:packP}, the packing obtained by our algorithms is feasible for these items.
-In \cref{lem:mik:ApxRatio} we argue that these items contribute enough value to our solution.

-For big items, the algorithms correctly pack the first~$\bar n_t$ items of type~$t$.
-A knapsack with configuration~$c\in \configs'$ correctly obtains~$n_{c,t}$ items of type~$t$.
-Moreover, each configuration~$c \in \configs'$ gets assigned~$\bar y_c$ knapsacks.
-Hence, the algorithms pack exactly the number of big items as dictated by the implicit solution~$\bar y$. \end{proof}
+For big items, we observe that their actual size is at most the size of their item types.
+Hence, packing an item of type~$t$ where the implicit solution packs an item of type~$t$ is feasible.
+The algorithms correctly pack the first~$\bar n_t$ items of type~$t$.
+A knapsack with configuration~$c\in \overline \configs$ correctly obtains~$n_{c,t}$ items of type~$t$.
+Moreover, each configuration~$c \in \overline \configs$ gets assigned~$\bar y_c$ knapsacks.
+Hence, the algorithm packs exactly the number of big items as dictated by the implicit solution~$\bar y$. \end{proof}

-\begin{restatable}{lemma}{mikQueriesBig} The data structures for big items can be generated in time $\OO\big(\frac{|\configs'|}{\eps}\big)$.
-Queries for big items can be answered in time $\OO\big(\log \frac{\log n}{\eps}\big)$. \end{restatable}
+\begin{restatable}{lemma}{mikQueriesBig} The data structures for big items can be generated in time $\OO\big(\frac{\log^4 n}{\eps^9}\big)$.
+Queries for big items can be answered in time $\OO\big(\log n + \log \frac{\log n}{\eps}\big)$. \end{restatable}